Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Benchmarking

-\paragraph{Normal Distribution} For a regression benchmark, we use the California Housing (CA Housing) dataset \citep{pace1997sparse} from sklearn \citep{scikit-learn} and the Insurance dataset \cite{lantz2019machine} and standard normalize the response variables.
-As comparison metrics we use the log-likelihood, $\ell$ (see Appendix, \ref{app:normal}), as well as the mean squared error (MSE).
-A larger log-likelihood thus represents a better model fit, while a smaller mean squared error represents a better predictive performance in terms of the mean.
-Thus, we try to illustrate the trade-off between pure predictive performance, interpretability and overall data fit.
+For datasets following a Gaussian distribution we use the California Housing (CA Housing) dataset \citep{pace1997sparse} from sklearn \citep{pedregosa_scikit-learn_2011}, the Insurance dataset \cite{lantz2019machine}, the Abalone dataset \citep{Dua:2019} and standard normalize the response variables.
+Thus, a normal distribution $\mathcal{N}\left(\mu, \sigma^{2} \mathcal{I} \right)$ of the underlying response variables is assumed.
+This notably serves the objective of illustrating that, even in scenarios where mean-centric models designed to minimize the MSE should theoretically excel, they fall short in comparison to distributional approaches\footnote{As the (negative) log-likelihood of a normal distribution (see equation (\ref{app:normal})) is dependent on two parameters, but models as an MLP or XGBoost only predict a single parameter, we adjust the computation accordingly and use the true standard deviation calculated from the underlying data for XGBoost, EBM, NAM and MLP.}.
+For a (binary) classification benchmark we use the FICO dataset \citep{FICO}, the Shrutime dataset and the Telco dataset.
+A logistic distribution, $\mathcal{LO}\left(\mu, s \right)$, of the underlying response variable was assumed (see equation (\ref{app:logistic}) for the log-likelihood).
+Again, we use the true standard deviation of the underlying data for the models only resulting in a mean prediction.
+For the Melbourne and Munich datasets, also analyzed by \citet{rugamer2020semi}, we assume an Inverse Gamma distribution $\mathcal{IG}(\alpha, \beta)$ as the underlying data distribution (see equation (\ref{app:inverse-gamma}) for the log-likelihood)\footnote{See Supplemental Material for further details on activation functions.}.

-Table \ref{benchmark:1} presents the results obtained from the analyses carried out on the two popular regression data benchmark datasets.
-In both applications, a normal distribution $\mathcal{N}\left(\mu, \sigma^{2} \mathcal{I} \right)$ of the underlying response variable was assumed.
-As the log-likelihood of a normal distribution (see equation (\ref{app:normal})) is dependent on two parameters, but models as an MLP or XGBoost only predict a single parameter, we adjust the computation accordingly and use the standard deviation calculated from the underlying data for XGBoost, EBM, NAM and MLP.
-For NAMLSS, independent of the implementation, we use a Softplus activation for the scale parameter $\sigma^2$ to ensure non-negativity and a linear activation for the mean $\mu$.
-The NAMLSS approach achieves the highest log-likelihood values of all presented approaches which speaks for its good approximation capabilities for the California Housing dataset.
-It can also be seen that the trade-off between MSE performance and the possibility of modelling the response distribution is relatively moderate in its impact as NAMLSS even outperforms the predictive performance of a NAM.
-The results could have been further improved by accounting for feature interactions, resulting in a log-likelihood of -1654 and an MSE of 0.20.
+The NAMLSS approach achieves the lowest negative log-likelihood and CRPS values for all of the datasets as shown in table \ref{tab:rankings}.
+The architecture that implicitly captures the distributional parameter interactions slightly outperforms the architecture more closely related to GAMLSS.